 How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

-Figuring out the right event pricing strategy for nonprofits is the key to hosting successful fundraising events.
-But how do you come up with such a strategy, and how do you put it into action?
-In this article, we'll walk you through developing a solid event pricing strategy, including some ways to sell more tickets using psychology.
+The right event pricing strategy is the key to hosting successful fundraising events.
+But how do you come up with one and put it into action?
+I'll walk you through developing a solid pricing strategy and provide ways to sell more tickets using psychology.

-Nonprofits hold fundraising events for several reasons, but the primary reason is to raise funds.
-A vital step to ensuring your event is a success is to find the right price for your event tickets.
 If your organization has held events in the past, it may be easier to determine ticket prices.
 If not, you may feel lost and unsure of where to start.
-A pricing strategy should be focused on determining the right ticket prices for your target audience while also ensuring that ticket sales are substantially boosted with each event.
+An event ticket pricing strategy should be focused on determining the right ticket prices for your target audience while ensuring that ticket sales are substantially boosted with each event.

-This article provides a few questions all organizations should ask when deciding on the fundraising event ticket pricing strategy.
-It also breaks down how psychology can play an important role in pricing and selling your event tickets.
+In this article, I’ll provide a few questions you should ask when deciding on your fundraising event ticket pricing strategy.
+I’ll also break down how psychology can play an important role in pricing and selling your event tickets.

 How Do You Price a Fundraising Event?